 1. Try affiliate marketing

-As an affiliate marketer, you can earn a commission by promoting a company’s products and services.
+You can earn a commission as an affiliate marketer by promoting a company’s products and services.
 Make sure to find a product or service you like so you can properly endorse it.
 While most bloggers use their blogs to promote affiliate campaigns, you can use other social media to promote products.
 When the buyer uses your link or code work, you receive a percentage of the sales amount.

 2. Sell artwork and designs online